-The State Board of Education has divided IAR scores into five proficiency levels to describe current learning:
+The State Board of Education has divided IAR scores into five proficiency levels to describe current learning.
+Ask your teacher:

-- Ask your teachers for examples of the skills and critical thinking abilities that are characteristic of different proficiency levels in 7th grade language arts/literacy. - For a wider range of examples, visit https://il.mypearsonsupport.com/reporting.
+- For examples of the skills and critical thinking abilities that are characteristic of different proficiency levels in 7th grade language arts/literacy or visit https://il.mypearsonsupport.com/reporting for more information. - What this report says about your child's current strengths and challenges. - What they will be doing this year and what can be done at home to help your child make progress?